Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 FDA Label Requirements

-To help guide consumers, the FDA has requirements of what can and cannot be on a human supplement label.
+To help guide consumers, the FDA requires what can and cannot be on a human supplement label.
+On human supplements, you should easily find:

 - A statement that it is a dietary supplement